 Year list birds: Bank Swallow, California Gull, Wilson's Phalarope

 Then down to the Great Salt Lake at Bear River NWR - the road seems paved for more miles now than in 2007 with more interpretive signs in progress.
 Cinnamon Teal were common, Mallard, Gadwall, and a few Long-billed Curlew along the approach road.
-The Curlews had sevearal juveniles - smaller with shorter less curved bills they had me wondering what I was seeing for a while since they were also colored richer colors that were somewhat evocative of Hudsonian Godwit.
+The Curlews had several juveniles - smaller with shorter less curved bills they had me wondering what I was seeing for a while since they were also colored richer colors that were somewhat evocative of Hudsonian Godwit.
 On the auto tour around the impoundments, Clark's and Western Grebes, Killdeer, Caspian and Forster's Tern, American Avocet and Black-necked Stilt and a few Wilson's Phalarope, Northern Harrier, Savannah Sparrow, American Coot, Ruddy Duck, Canada Goose, Double-crested Cormorant Western and Eastern Kingbirds, swallows (Barn, Cliff), White-faced Ibis, Great Blue Heron, California and Franklin's Gull, American White Pelican, Turkey Vulture, Marsh Wren, Red-winged and Yellow-headed Blackbirds and a bird that had escaped me so far: a female Great-tailed Grackle.
 The Wilson's Phalaropes and Black-necked Stilts were nesting in a marshy area next to the wildife drive.

 South then to Antelope Island State Park, my last stop in Utah: $10 fee and most of the action was along the causeway: California Gull, Willet, American Avocet, Wilson's Phalarope.
 A big flock of Eared Grebe bobbed near one of the gaps in the causeway, and a single Long-billed Curlew flew over.
 On the island I saw a Common Raven family (were previously nesting at the visitor center), Loggerhead Shrike, Western Meadowlark along with a handful of Bison.
 I missed the Chukar that are often found near the visitor center but it was hard to miss the large numbers of Barn Swallows nesting under the eaves.
 Brine flies were abundant on the lake and were well-represented on the front of the car after two passes over the causeway.

-After rinsing off the rental car and repacking I flew Southwest Airlines to Denver who departed about 20 minutes late (this is within the envelope for a summer afternoon, IMHO) and got to Denver more-or-less on time.
+After rinsing off the rental car and repacking I flew Southwest Airlines to Denver which departed about 20 minutes late (this is within the envelope for a summer afternoon, IMHO) and got to Denver more-or-less on time.
 Enterprise car rental was speedy and very friendly - this is the outfit I used in April - and I managed to get out of the airport in a Hyundai Tucson before sunset.
 Car rental prices are a lot higher in Denver than in Salt Lake City.
 The rapid exit allowed me to find Burrowing Owl at the same site that I tried for them in April - this time I had more luck seeing one owl along with Western Meadowlark, Cliff Swallow, American Kestrel.

 Overnight in some mediocre Motel 6 in northern Denver.
-I ended up staying in Motel 6's more on the Colorado leg because it was a bit harder to find reasonably-priced hotels in Colorado.
+I ended up staying in Motel 6's more on the Colorado leg because it was a bit harder to find reasonably-priced hotels in Colorado. [update 2018: Motel 6 disclaimer: I had largely stopped usingthis chain because of their high average ineptitude, but the final straw is their overt racism]

 Lark Bunting juvenile, Pawnee National Grassland